nahidrn/code-generator-benchmarking/README.md

     docker-compose up --build
     ```

+    Note: In case the first time if web service is random-code-generator-web-1 is still down after random-code-generator-mysql-db-1 is up.
+Try just starting that container again.
+That means the volume was ready but the table was not created in time web was trying to connect it.

 4. It takes around a minute to build and run the first time.
 Your application should be alive and kicking at: `http://localhost:8032`

 5. **Shutting It Down**: